lkumle/onlineVRtoolbox_tutorials/docs/webApplication/Step2_webapp.md

 ## Step 2: Add basic web application

-Next, we need to create and configure a web application on PythonAnywhere.
+Next, we need to add a basic web application to our account on PythonAnywhere.
 Fortunately, PythonAnywhere provides a straightforward way to deploy and manage web apps with minimal effort.

 ---